-- Test Everything, All the Time.
-While testing is frequently thought of as related to the software solution being delivered, like policy admin or claims, modern QA practices call for testing all of the components a core system is integrated with or is affected by.
-In other words, continuous automated testing must also be applied to infrastructure, which is necessarily altered by every update or upgrade, regardless of whether that infrastructure is on-premise or cloud-based (IaaS).
+While testing is frequently considered in relation to the software solution being delivered—such policy admin or claims–modern QA practices call for testing all of the components a core system is integrated with or is affected by.
+In other words, continuous automated testing must also be applied to infrastructure.
+Regardless of whether that infrastructure is on-premise or cloud-based (IaaS), every update or upgrade alters the infrastructure and requires testing to validate the change.
 Similarly, as core systems increasingly interact with external solutions and ecosystems via APIs, each of these integrations also require ongoing testing and management.

-In addition to partnering, assess your internal expertise and make ongoing enhancements as and when required.
-For example, create teams that include both internal employees and resources from partners to make sure knowledge transfer happens continuously.
-As appropriate, rotate team members to broaden everyone’s expertise.
-Whenever possible, position internal employees to take a lead role, or pair them with an experienced external mentor for hands-on leadership training.
-To cultivate new talent and retain them full-time, consider hiring interns and rotate them across the IT department for holistic training, not just dedicating them to QA.
-This approach helps infuse your QA team with new and assertive individuals that are already familiar with the latest tools and QA processes.
+In addition to partnering, insurers must assess their internal expertise and make ongoing enhancements as and when required.
+Teams should include both internal employees and resources from partners to make sure knowledge transfer happens continuously.
+As appropriate, team members can be rotated to broaden everyone’s expertise.
+Whenever possible, internal employees should be positioned to take a lead role, or paired with an experienced external mentor for hands-on leadership training.
+To cultivate new talent and retain them full-time, insurers should consider hiring interns and rotate them across the IT department for holistic training, not just dedicating them to QA.
+This approach helps infuse the QA team with new and assertive individuals that are already familiar with the latest tools and QA processes.

-- Form Strategic QA Partnerships.
-With the seismic shift in software development and testing approaches, requiring new skillsets and test automation tools, forming strategic QA partnerships is critical to enable rapid time to market.
+With the seismic shift in software development technology and testing approaches, forming strategic QA partnerships is critical to enable rapid time to market.
 The most advanced QA partners provide a dedicated onsite QA Lead to manage partner resources efficiently and ensure effective knowledge transfer to internal staff.
-Additionally, value-add partnerships assist with shifting organizational mindsets away from the historical perception of “testing” as a development afterthought to embracing strategic QA and its continuous integration across the development cycle.
+Additionally, value-add partnerships assist with shifting organizational mindsets away from the historical perception of “testing” as a development afterthought to embracing continuous testing and its continuous integration across the development cycle.

 Learn about how we can help you modernize your QA processes by visiting our QualityLeap practice.